jaydenjcpy/dylib-injector/README.md

 ## dylib-injector
-A tool that injects .dylib files into .ipa files througha Github actions script
+A tool that injects .dylib files into decrypted .ipa files througha Github actions script

 ## How to use